mvexel/OSMQualityMetrics/README.md

 Notes
 =====
 - if you don't need the ways shapefile, you can set the OUTPUT_WAYS variable to false in the script.
-You can also leave out the -l parameter when running the script and speed things up.
+You can then also leave out the -l parameter when running the script and speed things up.
 - The -l array script is best for large OSM files.
 If you're working with smaller, city-sized OSM data files. run OSMJS with the -h option